ishasinghtandon/Isha-Repository/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+Contact Isha : email : ishasinghtandon@gmail.com

+Thankyou!

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ishasinghtandon/Isha-Repository/settings/pages).
+(https://github.com/ishasinghtandon/Isha-Repository/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact